mpope9/offline_search.wasm/README.md

 In comparision to `elasticlunr.js`:
 1) Smaller and more efficient.
    * elasticlunr.js ships indexes as a list of strings.
-   * offline-search.wasm ships indexes as a [xor_filter](https://github.com/FastFilter/xor_singleheader), wihch are more space efficient.
+   * offline_search.wasm ships indexes as a [xor_filter](https://github.com/FastFilter/xor_singleheader), wihch are more space efficient.
 2) Does not support languages outside of English.
    * Yet.
 Stemming and tokenization algorithms in C are welcome for other languages.
 3) Support for [stemming](https://en.wikipedia.org/wiki/Stemming).
    * elasticlunr.js uses a [Javascript stemmer](https://github.com/weixsong/elasticlunr.js/blob/master/lib/stemmer.js) based off of the [PorterStemmer](https://tartarus.org/martin/PorterStemmer/index.html).
-   * offline-search.wasm compiles the [C version of PorterStemmer](https://tartarus.org/martin/PorterStemmer/c.txt) into the WASM.
+   * offline_search.wasm compiles the [C version of PorterStemmer](https://tartarus.org/martin/PorterStemmer/c.txt) into the WASM.
 It results in a smaller, optimized binary.
 4) No support for Query-Time Boosting.

 In comparision to `Tinysearch`:
 1) Written in C.
    * Tinysearch is written in Rust, and requires Cargo and a rather large toolchain for installation.
-   * offline-search.wasm is written mostly in C and Javascript, and the example implementation relies on Node.js to build the index.
+   * offline_search.wasm is written mostly in C and Javascript, and the example implementation relies on Node.js to build the index.
    * I believe this is more 'familiar' to those in the web world.
 2) Smaller index size.
    * Tinysearch utilizes [Bloom Filters](https://en.wikipedia.org/wiki/Bloom_filter) to create indexes.
-   * offline-search.wasm utilizes [xor_filters](https://github.com/FastFilter/xor_singleheader) to create indexes.
+   * offline_search.wasm utilizes [xor_filters](https://github.com/FastFilter/xor_singleheader) to create indexes.
 These are smaller in size than Bloom Filters, and have a smaller false positive rate.
 3) More features
    * Stemming.
    * Stop word filtering.